metaplex-foundation/js/README.md

 ### The `Nft` model

 All of the methods above either return or interact with an `Nft` object.
-The `Nft` object is a read-only data representation of your NFT that contain all the information you need at the top level — i.e. no more `metadata.data.data`.
+The `Nft` object is a read-only data representation of your NFT that contains all the information you need at the top level — i.e. no more `metadata.data.data`.

 You can see [its full data representation here](/src/modules/nfts/models/Nft.ts).